samsarge/presenter-rails/README.md

 end
 ```

 now you can initialize a presenter.
-There is 2 methods to this, either directly initialize the object as usual with:
+There are 2 methods for this, either directly initialize the object as usual with:
 ```ruby
 @user = UserPresenter.new(user)
 ```